pingcap/docs/v3.1/reference/tools/data-migration/usage-scenarios/best-practice-dm-shard.md

 ---
 # Best Practice of Data Migration in the Shard Merge Scenario

-This document describes the features and limitations of [TiDB Data Migration](https://github.com/pingcap/dm) (DM) in the shard merge scenario and provides a best practice guide to facilitate application for users.
+This document describes the features and limitations of [TiDB Data Migration](https://github.com/pingcap/dm) (DM) in the shard merge scenario and provides a data migration best practice guide for your application.

-## An independent data migration task
+## Use a separate data migration task

 In the [Merge and Replicate Data from Sharded Tables](/v3.1/reference/tools/data-migration/features/shard-merge.md#principles) document, the definition of "sharding group" is given: A sharding group consists of all upstream tables that need to be merged and replicated into the same downstream table.